Array Functions

 }

-Accessing keys beyond the allowed values throws an exception Nette\OutOfRangeException:
+Accessing keys outside the allowed range (0 to count-1) or attempting to set non-integer keys throws an Nette\OutOfRangeException:

 echo $list[-1]; // throws Nette\OutOfRangeException